Understanding Conflict of Criminal Laws

 Basically, conflict of criminal laws can take place between states’ laws, between laws of a state and a foreign country, between state and federal law, and between federal law and a foreign country’s law.
 A conflict of laws between states or countries is generally resolved in favor of the laws of the place which has the closest or most direct link to the crime.
 A conflict of laws between levels of government, as earlier mentioned, is generally resolved in favor of the higher level of government.

-If you are from Las Vegas and charged with a crime in another state, contact Attorney Ross Goodman for a legal counsel.
+If you are from Las Vegas and charged with a crime in another state, contact criminal defense attorney for a legal counsel.